3nvy/ES6-Workshop/7_destructuring_assignment.md

   console.log(b); // 30
 </pre>

-- Podemos também usar o spread operator
+- We can also use a rest operator
 <pre>
   var list = [10, 20, 30, 40];
   [a, b, <b>...rest</b>] = list;